qmlbook/qmlbook/en/ch01/index.rst

         ...
     }

-The mouse area emit signals when a user clicks inside it covered area.
-You can hook onto this signal overriding the ``onClicked`` function.
-In this case the reference the wheel image and change its rotation by +90 degree.
+The mouse area emits signals when a user clicks inside the area it covers.
+You can connect to this signal by overriding the ``onClicked`` function.
+When a signal is connected it means that the function or functions it corresponds to is called whenever the signal is emitted.
+In this case we have said that when the mouse area is clicked the element whose ``id`` is ``wheel`` (i.e., the pinwheel image) should rotate by +90 degrees.

 .. note::

-    This works for every signal, the naming is ``on`` + ``SignalName`` in title cases.
-Also all properties emit a signal when their value changed.
-The naming is:
+    This technique works for every signal, with the naming convention being ``on`` + ``SignalName`` in title cases.
+Also all properties emit a signal when their value changes.
+For these signals the naming convention is:

         ``on`` + ``PropertyName`` + ``Changed``

-    If a ``width`` property is changing you can observe it with ``onWidthChanged: print(width)`` for example.
+    For example, if a ``width`` property is changed you can observe it with ``onWidthChanged: print(width)``.

-Now the wheel will rotate, but it is still not fluid yet.
-The rotation property changes immediately.
-What we would like that the property changes by 90 degree over time.
-Now animations come into play.
-An animation defines how a property change is distributed over a duration.
+The wheel will now rotate whenever the user clicks, but the rotation takes place in one jump, rather than a fluid movement over time.
+We can achieve smooth movement using animation.
+An animation defines how a property change occurs over a period of time.
 To enable this we use an animation type called property behavior.
-The ``Behaviour`` does specify an animation for a defined property for every change applied to that property.
-In short every time the property changes, the animation is run.
-This is only one of several ways of declaring an animation in QML.
+The ``Behaviour`` specifies an animation for a defined property for every change applied to that property.
+In other words, whenever the property changes, the animation is run.
+This is only one of many ways of doing animation in QML.

 .. code-block:: qml